papyros/papyros.github.io/_posts/2015-02-05-monthly-status-update-1-15.markdown

  * Switch to QtQuick Controls for the PageStack
  * Improved ink animations

+Thanks to the  [17 developers](https://github.com/papyros/qml-material/graphs/contributors) who have contributed to the framework.

 ### Desktop shell

 Lots of work has gone into Papyros shell, and it's getting closer and closer to at least being semi-usable as a full desktop session.
 We also reached a significant milestone by being able to run it as a Wayland session from GDM using Qt 5.5's eglfs bindings.